christophery/pushy/README.md

 ##Usage

-1. Include jQuery & Modernizr in your head.
+1. Include jQuery & Modernizr.

-2. Include the Pushy stylesheet (pushy.css) in your head and the Pushy JS (pushy.min.js) file in your footer.
+2. Add the stylesheet (pushy.css) in your head and the JS (pushy.min.js) file in your footer.

-3. Include the following markup (menu, site overlay & container) in your body.
+3. Insert the following markup into your body.

 ```html
 <!-- Pushy Menu -->